 Catch data provide scale to stock assessments.
 It follows that spatial stock of origin data are necessary to estimate the relative magnitude of the various stocks in a multi-stock model (to correctly assign catches to stock).
-Currently the model uses stock of origin data derived from the otolith microchemistry and genetic research of AZTI, UMCES, GBYP, and DFO (Table 2.5 and Table 2.6B).
+Currently the model uses stock of origin data derived from the otolith microchemistry and genetic research of AZTI, UMCES, GBYP, and DFO (Table 2.5 and Table 2.6A-D).

 There is uncertainty in regard to the stock of origin of bluefin tuna catches in the South Atlantic that were reported prior to 1970.
 For the Base Case, these are dealt with in the same way as all other catches: they are assigned to the strata of Figure 1.1 by uprating Task II catches (that are reported spatially) to the annual Task I catch data.